mungewell/pico-timecode/README.md

 The Pico is normally clocked from a 'cheap' 12.0MHz crystal.
 Whilst this may not be the 'worlds best' crystal, it can also be replaced with a better one if need be.

+The newer code (with calibration) uses a correction factor for each FPS output, this determines how many 'integer' clicks of the 'fraction divider' to offset by and then uses the 'float' part to modulate between adjacent values (%duty in 10s period).

 See: [https://github.com/dorsic/PicoPET](https://github.com/dorsic/PicoPET)